dplesca/go-omxremote/README.md

 #go-omxremote

 Control raspberry pi omxplayer from the browser (including mobile browsers).
 To install just [download the executable](https://github.com/dplesca/go-omxremote/releases/download/v1.0/go-omxremote) and run it.
 For help run it with the `-h` flag.
-Example usage:
+Example usage (you can of course add in your path):

 `./go-omxremote -bind :some-port -media path/to/video/files`